Introduction to Mechanistic Interpretability

 As information moves through the layers of a neural network, it becomes progressively more complex.
 This complexity is enabled by the interaction between features and circuits.
 Features combine to form circuits in one layer, which then output more complex features in the next layer.
 It's important to note that circuits are not simply more complex features.
 Instead, think of a feature as what a model knows, and a circuit as the mechanism by which it acquires this knowledge.
 The more layers a model has, the more times features combine to form circuits that output more complex ones, and the more sophisticated the final output will be.

 The paper further sets forth the universality hypothesis: that different neural networks tend to converge on similar patterns of features and circuits.
 There is some evidence for this - for example, the authors report observing similar low-level features such as curve detectors and high-low frequency detectors across several vision model architectures.
 Validation of the universality hypothesis would likely be very promising for mechanistic interpretability – if large models have many features and circuits in common, our understanding of one will be easily transferred to others.
-If the university hypothesis is false, however, we will have to put considerably more effort into interpreting each network from scratch.
+If the universality hypothesis is false, however, we will have to put considerably more effort into interpreting each network from scratch.

 What makes mechanistic interpretability hard?